speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 Black as Diamond is haunting and ethereal, balanced with the warmth of found family.
 This is a cast of characters you are bound to fall in love with as they fumble their way toward one another, seeking connection in a world that is falling apart.”

-—Andrea Stewart, Sunday Times bestselling author of The Bone Shard Daughter
+—Andrea Stewart, Sunday Times bestselling author of The Bone Shard Daughter and The Hollow Covenant Trilogy

 “This is the sort of fantasy I love.
 Layered, detailed world building, lush prose, lovable but flawed found family, and a central magical mystery tying it all together.
 Black as Diamond is a triumph!”